|

 Admire the brutalist architecture

-• Central State Museum;
+• Central State Museum (pictured above)

-• Kazakh State Academic Opera and Ballet Theater;
+• Kazakh State Academic Opera and Ballet Theater

-• Palace of the Republic.
+• Palace of the Republic

 Example of Brutalist architecture in Almaty, Kazakhstan